swaptacular/swpt_accounts/protocol.rst

 .. [#avl-amount] The *available amount* is the amount that the debtor owes to the creditor (including the accumulated interest), minis the total sum secured (locked) for prepared transfers.
+Note that the available amount can be a negative number.

 .. [#unlock-amount] Note that ``committed_amount`` can be smaller than ``locked_amount``.